b-ryan/farmhand/README.md

 [Sidekiq](https://github.com/mperham/sidekiq) and
 [RQ](https://github.com/nvie/rq).

-**Warning** This library is in an alpha state and subject to change.
+**Warning** This library is beta software and is subject to change.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->